-One of the biggest differences between tournaments and cash games is your investment versus your return.
+One of the biggest differences between poker tournaments and poker cash games is your investment versus your return.

 The only monetary investment made in a tournament is the original buy-in.
-Bad beats aside, you are guaranteed to see a large number of hands for the price of entry.
+Bad beats aside, you're guaranteed to see a large number of hands for the price of entry.

 In a cash game, with each chip being worth face value, the same investment can't guarantee you nearly as many hands.

 The attraction of having a set maximum loss makes tournaments attractive to weaker players.

 These are players who are not comfortable with the amount of money they may lose playing a cash game or casual players who don't want to invest a large sum of money into a bankroll.

 This is one of the reasons a tournament will have an average lower quality of players overall than most cash games.